gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 5.1.4 Image role.
 Choose whether only author can make changes in the gallery images or not.
 5.1.5 Show Search box.
 Choose whether to display a search box for the image search in galleries or not.
 5.1.6 Search box width.
 Set the width for the search box displayed with the gallery.
 5.1.7.
 Preload images.
-Choose whether to have a preload for specific number of gallery images first or have them all loaded and only then displayed in the slideshow of the gallery.
+Choose whether to have a preload for specific number of gallery images first or have them all loaded and only then displayed in the slide show of the gallery.
 5.1.8.
 Count of images.
 Specify the number of gallery images which will be loaded before opening the slideshow.
 The rest of the images will be loaded during the processing of the slideshow.

 5.2 Watermark.
 You can use this option to add different types of watermarks on your gallery images.